Kenneth E. deGraffenreid: Education

-Professional life
+Career

-For ten years deGraffenreid served in the U.S. Navy as a naval aviator and intelligence officer.
-Prior to his retirement as a captain in the Naval Reserve he was assigned to the Executive Panel of the Chief of Naval Operations.

-deGraffenreid served as a Special Project Director with the National Strategy Information Center, a public policy institution dedicated to improving educational efforts in the field of national security.
+deGraffenreid served in the U.S. Navy as a naval aviator and intelligence officer for 10 years before retiring as a captain in the Naval Reserve.
+At retirement, he was assigned to the executive panel of the Chief of Naval Operations.
+He then served as a Special Project Director with the National Strategy Information Center, a public policy institution dedicated to improving educational efforts in the field of national security.

 For four years, deGraffenreid served on the professional minority staff of the Senate Select Committee on Intelligence where he had responsibilities related to national intelligence activities and programs.
 He did legislative work and conducted a study of the security implications of Soviet intelligence activities directed at U.S. arms control monitoring capabilities.
-Following the election of President Reagan in 1980 he participated on the transition team at the Central Intelligence Agency and in drafting the new administration's program for intelligence reform.
+Following the election of Ronald Reagan in 1980, he participated on the Central Intelligence Agency transition team and in drafting the new administration's program for intelligence reform.

-deGraffenreid was senior director of Intelligence Programs at the National Security Council from 1981 to 1987.
-In that capacity he served as special assistant to the president for national security affairs.
-He also assisted the president's national security advisor in evaluating and coordinating intelligence, counterintelligence, security countermeasures, space policy, arms control, strategic nuclear, and command, control and communication issues coming before the president and the National Security Council.
+deGraffenreid was Senior Director of Intelligence Programs at the National Security Council from 1981 to 1987.
+On January 23, 1984, he was additionally named a special assistant to the president for national security affairs.
+He assisted the National Security Advisor in evaluating and coordinating intelligence, counterintelligence, security countermeasures, space policy, arms control, strategic nuclear, and command, control and communication issues coming before the president and the National Security Council.
+In this capacity, he became an expert in the case of Vladimir Vetrov.
+In 1988, a report he contributed to at the Consortium for the Study of Intelligence, part of the National Strategic Information Center, called for reform and modernization of American intelligence capabilities.

 For three years he was a senior vice president with JAYCOR, a California-based research, development, and systems engineering firm.
-At the firm's Virginia office he led the Strategic Programs and Analysis Group, a 180-person group working in the areas of intelligence, security, verification, counter-proliferation, strategic offensive and defensive analysis, operations security, and special operations.
+At the firm's Vienna, Virginia office he led the Strategic Programs and Analysis Group, a 180-person group working in the areas of intelligence, security, verification, counter-proliferation, strategic offensive and defensive analysis, operations security, and special operations.

 From 1994 to 1999 deGraffenreid was senior associate and then vice president of National Security Research, Inc., where he was responsible for national-level U.S. intelligence and counterintelligence policies and programs, and security programs for protecting U.S. Government and commercial strategic information and operations.